jjloomis/adobe-premiere-basic-video-editing/adding-media-from-an-ios-device.md

-# Adding media files from an iOS device to your project folder
+# Copying media files from an iOS device to your project folder